xarzoa/music-downloader/README.md

 that's it. you just deployed your own bot that downloads music for ya.

 ## ps

+- this never ban your spotify account. but there's rate limit on requesting metadata, watch out.
 - if there any bugs, let's talk in discussion.
 - there maybe too many bugs. i just made this within 3hours :l
 - pull requests are welcomed.
 - enjoy :d
-- forgot to add license, but stealing never make you programmer *bitch*
+- forgot to add license, but stealing never make you programmer *biiiitch*